Financial Aid Office

 Review the program-specific accreditations for further information.

-Ed.D. students must choose a specialization:
+Ed.D. students must choose a cognate:

 Liberty University’s Doctor of Education in Curriculum and Instruction - Educational Leadership is designed to train you in best practices in education and technology to enhance student learning, to be an effective administrator, and to best service students and their parents.
 This program will focus on translating classroom theory into real-world application and provide you with the skills and knowledge to effective lead and management in an education environment.